DVMProject/dvmhost/README.md

 * Makefile - This makefile is used for building binaries for the native installed GCC.
 * Makefile.arm - This makefile is used for cross-compiling for a ARM platform.
+* Makefile.rpi-arm - This makefile is used for cross-compiling for a Raspberry Pi.

+* For RPi using Debian/Ubuntu OS install the standard ARM embedded toolchain (typically arm-gcc-none-eabi).
+  1. Switch to "/opt" and checkout ```https://github.com/raspberrypi/tools.git```.

 Use the ```make``` command to build the software.